 If you prefer to get things done on your own schedule, remote working might be just what you’ve been looking for.
 But be warned, it isn’t for everyone.

-Remote working is a growing trend among Canadians that is shaking up the traditional workplace in a major way.
-Rather than making their way to a physical office in the morning, it’s increasingly common for people to be able to work from home, or wherever they prefer.
+Remote working is a growing trend among Canadians that is shaking up the traditional workplace in a big way.
+Rather than going to a physical office in the morning, it’s more and more common for people to work from home or wherever they prefer.

 Increasingly, “work” is something we do, not somewhere we go.
 Working remotely may let you:

 - Find a better work/life balance

 - Work outside of usual business hours